 - For extra clean squares, chill brownies before cutting.

-- 1 large egg can be used in place of the flaxseed + water.
+- 1 large egg can be used in place of the flaxseed and water, if you don’t want them to be vegan.

 Really looking forward to trying this recipe but wanted to find out if I could replace the gluten blend with almond flour?
 If so, is that a 1:1 substitution?